Do I lose my license forever if I’m convicted of my fourth-offense OWI?

 If you face a drunk driving charge in Wisconsin, we may be able to help.
 Our drunk driving lawyers regularly fight OWI, PAC, and refusal charges for clients in similar shoes to yours.
 Whether it’s a first offense, a fourth, or any other drunk driving charge, we can help.
 Whether you’re looking to fight your case at trial, or you have dispositive pre-trial motions, we can help.
 Certainly if you’re asking yourself “Will I lose my license forever?” we can help.

-Contact Meyer Van Severen, S.C. today at (414) 270-0202.
+Contact Van Severen Law Office today at (414) 270-0202.
 We’ll connect you with one of our drunk driving defense lawyers and begin fighting your case.